Ahmed Easa: Career

 2019 was a successful year for Ease where he had multiple film releases.
 He first starred in Yoosuf Shafeeu's horror comedy film 40+ (2019), a sequel to 2017 released comedy film Naughty 40, which was well received both critically and commercially.
 Their next collaboration, Nafrathuvumun (2019) played alongside Shafeeu, Mariyam Azza and Ali Azim revolves around a guesthouse, the only source of income for a woman who is convinced by several men to sell the property.
 This was followed by another direction from Shafeeu, the romantic horror film Dhauvath (2019), which follows a happily married couple who goes on a honeymoon trip and the paranormal activities they experience due to black-magic.
 Mariyam Waheedha from Miadhu considers his portrayal of the character Saajid to be "surprisingly good".

+In 2023, Easa played the role of a wicked and unscrupulous friend in Ali Seezan's erotic thriller Loabi Vevijje, which follows a married man who becomes infatuated with a woman after a one-night stand.
+The film which was announced in 2019, but halted due to COVID-19 pandemic, opened to generally positive reviews from critics, where as his performance received mixed reviews from critics.
+Aminath Luba reviewing from The Press found his performance to be "strictly average, nothing exceptional".
+Similarly, Ahmed Nadheem from Dhauru called his acting "not bad" and "generally okay".